 - You should now be able to find your collection on Globus under Endpoints → Administered by You.

-Connect to the external host using the command lftp:
+Once connected, you may connect to the external host using the command lftp.
+For example:

 Moving a File or Directory to the HPC:

 In your terminal, navigate to the desired working directory on your local machine (laptop or desktop usually).
 To move a file or directory to a designated subdirectory in your account on HPC: